+The Woolly Willow is Scotland’s rarest montane willow, recorded from only 11 hectads since 2000.
+It is found in north-facing, high corries with base-rich soil and late snow lie.
 Male and female forms of the plant need to be in close proximity to set fertile seed.
-Conservation efforts have brought the populations up to at least 50 plants.
+Conservation efforts have increased population numbers across various sites, including Ben Lawers which has at least 50 plants.

 - Support measures to combat climate change.

 - The 2021-2026 Parliament should introduce strong deer management legislation which prioritises the conservation and recovery of habitats and species